 This annex defines a set of preprocessing macros.
-A preprocessing macro is a macro that is replaced by a ooleanessor or a compiler with a charstring or integer value respectively before compilation.
+A preprocessing macro is a macro that is replaced by a preprocessor or a compiler with a charstring or integer value respectively before compilation.
 Preprocessing macros shall not be replaced inside literal charstring values and templates and not in TTCN-3 comments.
 In the TTCN-3 code, it can be used like a charstring or an integer value respectively.

 D.1 Preprocessing macro __MODULE__

 The __MODULE__ preprocessing macro denotes the module name in which the macro is used.
-A ooleanessor or compiler shall replace all occurrences of __MODULE__ with the actual module name in form of a charstring value.
+A preproceessor or compiler shall replace all occurrences of __MODULE__ with the actual module name in form of a charstring value.

 D.2 Preprocessing macro __FILE__

 The __FILE__ preprocessing macro denotes the canonical (absolute) file name, i.e. the full path and the basic file name, in which the macro is used.
-A ooleanessor or compiler shall replace all occurrences of __FILE__ with the actual canonical (absolute) file name in form of a charstring value.
+A preproceessor or compiler shall replace all occurrences of __FILE__ with the actual canonical (absolute) file name in form of a charstring value.